RetroDECK/ES-DE/THEMES-LEGACY.md

     - If true, component will be rendered, otherwise rendering will be skipped.
 Can be used to hide elements from a particular view.
 * `zIndex` - type: FLOAT.
     - z-index value for component.
 Components will be rendered in order of z-index value from low to high.

-#### imagegrid

-* `pos` - type: NORMALIZED_PAIR.
-* `size` - type: NORMALIZED_PAIR.
-    - The size of the grid.
-Take care the selected tile can go out of the grid size, so don't position the grid too close to another element or the screen border.
-* `margin` - type: NORMALIZED_PAIR.
-Margin between tiles.
-* `padding` - type: NORMALIZED_RECT.
-    - NEW : Padding for displaying tiles.
-* `autoLayout` - type: NORMALIZED_PAIR.
-    - NEW : Number of column and rows in the grid (integer values).
-* `autoLayoutSelectedZoom` - type: FLOAT.
-    - NEW : Zoom factor to apply when a tile is selected.
-* `gameImage` - type: PATH.
-    - The default image used for games which doesn't have an image.
-* `folderImage` - type: PATH.
-    - The default image used for folders which doesn't have an image.
-* `imageSource` - type: STRING.
-    - Selects the image to display. `thumbnail` by default, can also be set to `image`, `miximage`, `screenshot`, `cover`, `marquee` or `3dbox`.
-If selecting `image`, the media type `miximage` will be tried first, with fallback to `screenshot` and then `cover`.
-* `scrollDirection` - type: STRING.
-    - `vertical` by default, can also be set to `horizontal`.
-Not that in `horizontal` mod, the tiles are ordered from top to bottom, then from left to right.
-* `centerSelection` - type: BOOLEAN.
-    - `false` by default, when `true` the selected tile will be locked to the center of the grid.
-* `scrollLoop` - type: BOOLEAN.
-    - `false` by default, when `true` the grid will seamlessly loop around when scrolling reaches the end of the list.
-Only works when `centerSelection` is `true`.
-* `animate` - type : BOOLEAN.
-    - `true` by default, when  `false` the grid scrolling will not be animated.
-* `zIndex` - type: FLOAT.
-    - z-index value for component.
-Components will be rendered in order of z-index value from low to high.

-#### gridtile

-* `size` - type: NORMALIZED_PAIR.
-    - The size of the default gridtile is used to calculate how many tiles can fit in the imagegrid.
-If not explicitly set, the size of the selected gridtile is equal the size of the default gridtile * 1.2
-* `padding` - type: NORMALIZED_PAIR.
-    - The padding around the gridtile content.
-Default `16 16`.
-If not explicitly set, the selected tile padding will be equal to the default tile padding.
-* `imageColor` - type: COLOR.
-    - The default tile image color and selected tile image color have no influence on each others.
-* `backgroundImage` - type: PATH.
-    - If not explicitly set, the selected tile background image will be the same as the default tile background image.
-* `backgroundCornerSize` - type: NORMALIZED_PAIR.
-    - The corner size of the ninepatch used for the tile background.
-Default is `16 16`.
-* `backgroundColor` - type: COLOR.
-    - A shortcut to define both the center color and edge color at the same time.
-The default tile background color and selected tile background color have no influence on each others.
-* `backgroundCenterColor` - type: COLOR.
-    - Set the color of the center part of the ninepatch.
-The default tile background center color and selected tile background center color have no influence on each others.
-* `backgroundEdgeColor` - type: COLOR.
-    - Set the color of the edge parts of the ninepatch.
-The default tile background edge color and selected tile background edge color have no influence on each others.

 #### video